 - Color the World - This mode has the players try to touch every single gray block in the level.
 When a player touches a block, it begins to blink that team's color and eventually solidifies.
 If the opposing team touches the block before the color solidifies they have a chance to steal it, but solid colored blocks cannot be stolen.
 Occasionally, the game will reset the color of various platforms, giving the losing team a chance to come back.
 Final score is determined by number of blocks each team has in their color.

 - Ball Game - Players grab, pass, and dunk a soccer ball into the opposing team's net to win.
-The more you pass, the more points you earn for scoring a goal.
+The more that players pass, the more points that are earned for scoring a goal.

 - King of the Hill - A traditional mode where players standing on designated golden blocks to increase the team's score.
 The more team members standing on the blocks, the faster the score increases.
 Players must use weapons and attacks to remove opposing team members from the golden blocks.